Read our Blog

 The importance of an SSL

-Once your SSL is installed you will see your website address change from HTTP in front of your web address to HTTPS.
-The “S” stands for Security and if you are remotely curious, the rest stands for Hypertext Transfer Protocol
+Once your SSL is installed, you will see your website address change from HTTP in front of your web address to HTTPS.
+The “S” stands for Security, and if you are remotely curious, the rest stands for Hypertext Transfer Protocol

-We don’t want to bore our readers but If you want to know more, you can check the Wikipedia definition https://en.wikipedia.org/wiki/Transport_Layer_Security
+We don’t want to bore our readers, but if you want to know more, you can check the Wikipedia definition https://en.wikipedia.org/wiki/Transport_Layer_Security

 HTTP is the foundation of any data exchange on the Web.

-To read more go to Wikipedia for their definition https://en.wikipedia.org/wiki/HTTPS)
+To read more, go to Wikipedia for their definition https://en.wikipedia.org/wiki/HTTPS

 In short, the purpose is to